mandira-sawkar/MongoDB/README.md

 database.
 The ProductOrder database maintains an inventory of TV products of various brands and models.
 It allows users to place orders for one or more of these items, and offers discounts on these purchases.
-In the ProductOrder database, there are mainly four categories of information:
+In the ProductOrder database, there are mainly four categories of information:● Product information ● Inventory information
-● Product information
-● Inventory information
 ● User information
 ● Order information